mamedev/mame/docs/source/commandline/commandline-all.rst

 **-fontpath** *<path>*

 	Specifies a list of paths within which to find .BDF font files.
 Multiple paths can be specified by separating them with semicolons.
-The default is '.' (that is, search in the same directory as the MAME executable).
+The default is '.' (that is, search in the current working directory).

 .. _mame-commandline-cheatpath: